ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ### Possessive Quantifier

+Possessive quantifiers are like normally greedy quantifiers, the important difference is that the possessive quantifiers do not backtrack (go back) unlike greedy quantifiers.

 | Quantifier | Description             |
 | ---------- | ----------------------- |
 | `*+`       | zero or more possessive |